Program

 Next Jazz Legacy

-Next Jazz Legacy is a new national apprenticeship program for women and non-binary improvisers in jazz, with the intersection of gender and race as a guiding principle.
+Next Jazz Legacy is a national apprenticeship program for women and non-binary improvisers in jazz, with the intersection of gender and race as a guiding principle.

 Programs